gabrielraya/gabrielraya.github.io/_posts/2022-09-28-diffusion-models.md

 ## Applications

 <p align="justify">
 Generative models can be used for several applications.
-One recent remarkable application is <a href="https://openai.com/dall-e-2/">DALL-E 2</a>, A NEW AI system that can create realistic images and art from a description in natural language.  <a href="https://openai.com/dall-e-2/">DALL-E 2</a> uses diffusion models to produce higher-quality image samples.
-For more details about <a href="https://openai.com/dall-e-2/">DALL-E 2</a> see the scientific paper  <a href="https://arxiv.org/abs/2204.06125Hierarchical"> Text-Conditional Image Generation with CLIP Latents</a> <d-cite key="ramesh2022hierarchical"></d-cite>
+One recent remarkable application is <a href="https://openai.com/dall-e-2/">DALL-E 2</a>, a new AI system that can create realistic images and art from a description in natural language.  <a href="https://openai.com/dall-e-2/">DALL-E 2</a> uses diffusion models to produce higher-quality image samples.
+For more details about <a href="https://openai.com/dall-e-2/">DALL-E 2</a> see the scientific paper  <a href="https://arxiv.org/abs/2204.06125Hierarchical"> Text-Conditional Image Generation with CLIP Latents</a> <d-cite key="ramesh2022hierarchical"></d-cite>.
 </p>

 <div style="align: left; text-align:center;">
         <img class="img-fluid  " src="{{ site.baseurl }}/assets/img/diffusion/applications.PNG" style="width: 700px;">
         <img class="img-fluid  " src="{{ site.baseurl }}/assets/img/diffusion/dalle_tree.PNG" style="width: 700px;">
         <figcaption class="figure-caption text-center">Figure 4.
-Variations of <b>original art</b> made by <a href="https://mariavoncken.com/">Maria Voncken</a> created by <a href="https://openai.com/dall-e-2/">DALL-E 2</a>.</figcaption>
+Sample variations of <b>original art</b> (first column) made by <a href="https://mariavoncken.com/">Maria Voncken</a> generated by <a href="https://openai.com/dall-e-2/">DALL-E 2</a>,  an AI system that uses diffusion models to produce higher-quality image data.</figcaption>
 </div>